In March of 2006, the Star Princess was sailing just off the coast of Jamaica.

 The Fire Burnt For Over an Hour

-The Star Princess had 1298 cabins in total meaning that 23% of the ship’s cabins were damaged.
+The Star Princess had 1298 cabins in total, meaning that 23% of the ship’s cabins were damaged by the fire

-The ship’s crew used 7 rigged hoses to fight the fire, due to the location this was difficult as the partitions on the balconies were still in place.
+The ship’s crew used seven rigged hoses to fight the fire, due to the location this was difficult as the partitions on the balconies were still in place.

-The fire was mostly fought from the inside of the cabins and the broken parts of the balconies.
+The fire was mostly fought from inside the cabins and from the broken parts of the balconies.

-If the balconies were of the same fire safety quality as the internal areas of the ship it’s very unlikely that this fire would have caused the damage that it did.
+If the balconies were of the same fire safety quality as the internal areas of the ship, it’s very unlikely that this fire would have caused the damage it did.

-After The Event, Princess Created Mock Balcony Fires (In Controlled Enviroments)
+After The Event, Princess Created Mock Balcony Fires (In Controlled Environments)

 After the accident, the Princess did some tests.

-They set up a pretend balcony and wanted to see how fast a fire would spread on the current materials.
+They set up a pretend balcony to see how fast a fire would spread on the current materials.

-If a fire like this were to happen again it’s likely that the balcony fire detectors would notice the fire very quickly, the sprinklers would be activated and the fire wouldn’t ever spread beyond the single balcony.
+If a fire like this were to happen again the balcony fire detectors would likely notice the fire very quickly, the sprinklers would be activated, and the fire wouldn’t ever spread beyond the single balcony.

 Changes have been made since the accident about the materials that the dividers and balcony furniture can be made of.

-It was around 10 am in the morning that the ship arrived in Montego Bay, Jamaica.
+It was around 10 am that the ship arrived in Montego Bay, Jamaica.

 The guests whose rooms had been damaged by the fire were disembarked and taken to a hotel.